Graduate Program in Anthropology

 Q. What does the department look for in an applicant?
 GREs?
 GPA?

 A. GREs and GPA are important, but our primary criterion is "fit."
 Our philosophy is to admit specific applicants who match the interests and availability of our faculty.
 We judge an applicant's fit by their CV and Statement of Intent.
 It also helps if the applicant has communicated with their potential major professor beforehand.

-Q. How does this Integrative Conservation (ICON) program work?
+Q. How does the Integrative Conservation (ICON) program work?
 Would I earn a Doctorate in Anthropology or in Integrative Conservation?